Groundbreaking airlines that no longer fly

 Pan Am, 1927-1991

-Pan Am, or Pan American World Airways, is probably one of the most well-known airlines to ever exist and shut down.
-A true rags-to-riches of the skies story, this humble airmail and passenger carrier started shuttles from Key West in Florida to Havana, Cuba in 1927 and grew into a revolutionary international success that pioneered numerous industry innovations, from jet aircraft to computerised booking systems.
-The airline started operating South American and transatlantic routes on flying boats from the 1930s and by the mid-20th century had a near monopoly on international routes.
+Pan Am, or Pan American World Airways, is surely one of the best-known airlines to ever shut down.
+A true rags-to-riches story, this humble airmail and passenger carrier started shuttles from Key West in Florida to Havana, Cuba in 1927, and grew into an international success that pioneered numerous industry innovations, from jet aircraft to computerised booking systems.

 Pan Am, 1927-1991